-To date, the guidance developed by JNCC for defining SAC boundaries for marine sites away from the coast has focused on habitat features, largely from modelled data.
+To date, the guidance developed by JNCC for defining SAC boundaries for marine sites away from the coast has focused on habitat features; largely from modelled data.
 The harbour porpoise sites are also, in part, based on modelled data and the outputs predict areas with expected high densities of harbour porpoise.
-The outputs from this approach and that for habitat features are consequently similar.
-Therefore, the guidelines have largely been transferred to consideration of boundaries for harbour porpoise sites:
+The outputs from this approach and that for habitat features are similar.
+Therefore, the guidelines are largely transferable to consideration of boundaries for harbour porpoise sites: